felix-zaslavskiy/item-processing-state-machine/README.md

 ## TODO
 * Exception handling in split processing.
+* Enforce the structure of the Split processing.
+Don't allow invalid transitions.
 * More formal guarantees what state the state machine may be in at any one time.

 ## License